bglbrt/RECVIS21/README.md

-# Object Recognition and Computer Vision MVA Project 2021
+# RECVIS MVA Project 2021

 The task of the 2021 MVA Object Recognition and Computer Vision (RECVIS) image classification challenge is to correctly classify the species of birds given images.